coros-hq/inkwell/README.md

 **Organisation**
 - Vault-based storage — notes live as real `.md` files on disk (Obsidian-compatible)
 - Nested folders that map 1:1 to real filesystem directories
+- Create a folder anywhere — the New Folder dialog lets you pick its parent (or the library root)
 - Inline rename of notes and folders directly in the sidebar (double-click or right-click → Rename)
-- Drag-and-drop reordering and reparenting for notes and folders
+- Drag-and-drop to reorder, nest, and un-nest notes and folders — the drop target follows the cursor, and moving a folder relocates its whole subtree on disk
 - YAML frontmatter on every note (`id`, `created`, `updated`, `pinned`, `tags`)
 - Automatic migration from legacy JSON storage on first open
 - Kanban board view with columns, cards, due dates, subtasks, and comments